LonamiWebs/Telethon/telethon_examples/README.md

 * Usable as: **bot**.
 * Difficulty: **medium**.

-This example shows you an example of making invoices (requesting payemnts) via bot without shipping.
+This example shows how to make invoices (Telegram's way of requesting payments) via a bot account.
+The example does not include how to add shipping information, though.
-Uses some raw api and some raw request, which can also help you in understanding telethon itself.
+It makes use of the ["raw API"](https://tl.telethon.dev) (that is, no friendly `client.` methods), which can be helpful in understanding how it works and how it can be used.

 [Telethon]: https://github.com/LonamiWebs/Telethon